About How The LIT Was Produced

 you get a chance to obtain a copy of Dr. Bullinger's

-book you will add to your library an indispensible
+book you will add to your library an indispensable

 Dr. Bullinger